audrum/old-multinstall/README.md

 * Windows 10 Home Single Language
 * Windows 10 Pro

+Also was developed following some instructions from [msguides.com](https://msguides.com).
 Just open it and follow the on screen instructions.
 Feel free to review the code and modify it.